Jason Vosler Player Props: Reds vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 8.7 K/9, which ranks 14th in MLB.
+- The pitching staff for the Phillies has a collective nine K/9, which ranks 13th in the league.

-- The Phillies have the 27th-ranked team ERA across all MLB pitching staffs (5.64).
+- The Phillies' 5.38 team ERA ranks 25th among all league pitching staffs.

-- Phillies pitchers combine to give up 11 total home runs at a rate of 1.4 per game (to rank 18th in the league).
+- The Phillies rank 16th in baseball in home runs allowed (15 total, 1.2 per game).

-- The Phillies will look to Walker (0-1) in his second start this season.
+- The Phillies are sending Walker (0-1) out to make his third start of the season.

-- His last time out came on Monday against the New York Yankees, when the righty tossed 4 1/3 innings, surrendering four earned runs while allowing four hits.
+- His most recent time out came on Sunday against the Cincinnati Reds, when the righty went 4 2/3 innings, surrendering two earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.